Songkran in Bangkok: Tips for Celebrating the Thai New Year

-The best part about Songkran festivities in Bangkok is that they take place everywhere!
+The best part about the Songkran festivities in Bangkok is that they take place everywhere!
 Pockets of locals celebrate in the streets all throughout the city.
-Usually you won’t have to go far to find some wild Songkran action.
+Usually, you won’t have to go far to find some wild Songkran action.

 Groups of families and friends will set up hangouts in random areas on a sidewalk where they have access to a source of water.
 They will bring speakers to play music and hang out all day.
 Others will join their water-throwing party to take part in the fun of dousing everyone passing by.

 Khao San Road, the famous backpacker street in Bangkok, turns into a giant water fight party every night during Songkran!
 I recommend booking a hostel near Khao San Road for an exciting Songkran experience.

 Tables on the street are removed and a large area for dancing is constructed.
 Don’t expect to go out for dinner or drinks in this area of town unless you are prepared to get soaked!